TriumphLLC/Blend4Web/doc_src/problems_and_solutions.rst

 |

-Для операционных систем семейства Windows можно воспользоваться средством диагностики DirectX **dxdiag**.
+For Windows, you can run the DirectX Diagnostic Tool called **dxdiag**.

 .. image:: src_images/problems_and_solutions/dxdiag.png
    :align: center